emilsjolander/sprinkles/README.md

 void addColumn(Class<? extends Model> clazz, String columnName);
 void addRawStatement(String statement);
 ```

+###Type serializers
+Through an instance of `Sprinkles` you can register your own `TypeSerializer` instances via `registerType()` for serializing an object in your model into a column in the database.
+Sprinkles uses a `TypeSerializer` implementations internally for all the different datatypes that it supports.
+So check out the `se.emilsjolander.sprinkles.typeserializers` package for example implementations.
+These serializers will be used both when saving a model and when querying rows from the database.

 Any number of calls to any of the above migrations are allowed, if for example `createTable()` is called twice than two tables will be created once that migration has been added.
 Remember to never edit a migration, always create a new migration (this only applies to the production version of your app of course).

 ###Relationships